 Meeting School District Community Growth & Programming Needs

-Expansion and improvements to McFarland Schools are part of a 65.1 million dollar school referendum approved by voters in fall 2016.
+Expansion and improvements to McFarland Schools are part of a $65.1 million school referendum approved by voters in fall 2016.
 All projects are designed to accommodate ongoing community growth and match the district’s high-quality educational and community-based programming needs.

 Conrad Elvehjem Early Learning Center/McFarland Primary School – Demolition of McFarland Primary School.
 Additions and renovations to bring K-2 students and staff together in one building with improved learning spaces.

-Indian Mound Middle School – New 2-story classroom addition, renovated classrooms, and gym expansion.
+Indian Mound Middle School – New two-story classroom addition, renovated classrooms, and gym expansion.